 Treatment for Chloe, the crier?
 Patience and tincture of time.
 You can’t spoil a young baby, so hold, rock and sway with her to keep her calm.
 Enlist a baby sitter or grandparents to help.

 The treatment for Mona, the baby with GERD?
-Small, frequent feedings to prevent overload of her stomach, adding cereal any bottle feeds to help thicken the milk and weigh down the liquid, thus preventing some of the spit up (ask your doctor if this is appropriate for your baby), holding her upright after feeds for 15-20 minutes, and inclining her crib by putting a thick book under each of 2 crib legs to help her upper body stay higher than her feet which helps her stomach to empty sooner.
-To prevent Sudden Infant death Syndrome, she should still be placed on her back to sleep.
+Small, frequent feedings to prevent overload of her stomach, adding cereal any bottle feeds to help thicken the milk and weigh down the liquid, thus preventing some of the spit up (ask your doctor if this is appropriate for your baby), and holding her upright after feeds for 15-20 minutes.
+Physicians no longer advocate inclining the crib.
+To prevent Sudden Infant death Syndrome, she should still be placed on her back to sleep on a flat, firm surface.
 Sometimes, pediatricians prescribe medication that decreases the acid content of the stomach to help relieve the pain of stomach contents refluxing into the esophagus.

 Treatment for parents?
 Knowing that someday your baby will grow up, no longer need a bib, and probably have a baby who spits up too.